 However, there is no condition that literally causes electric currents to run through the chest or upper torso.

 Not even a heart attack or ruptured aneurysm causes this sensation.

 So if you’re feeling electrical sensations in your chest, it only seems like it’s electrical in origin.

-“If a person has esophageal erosions or ulcerations, acid reflux can cause sharp pain which is sometimes described as a pinprick sensation,” says Hugh Mai, MD, Director of Endoscopic Ultrasonography and Bariatric Endoscopy, Gastroenterology Division, Sinai Hospital of Baltimore and LifeBridge Health.
+“If a person has esophageal erosions or ulcerations, acid reflux can cause sharp pain which is sometimes described as a pinprick sensation,” says Hugh Mai, MD, a gastroenterology and internal medicine specialist in Baltimore, MD.